joaomnmoreira/abizi.xyz/docs/source/contents/it/devops/proxmox.rst

 4. Configure Repositories:

 - In 'Node' - 'Updates' - 'Repositories', select repository ENTERPRISE and PVE-ENTERPRISE and select DISABLE;
-- In.
-'Node' - 'Updates' - 'Repositories', add repository 'No-Subscription';
+- In 'Node' - 'Updates' - 'Repositories', add repository 'No-Subscription';
 - In 'Node' - 'Updates', click REFRESH and then UPGRADE;
 - In GUI select REBOOT.